whiwih/whiwih.github.io/_pages/about.md

 ---

+Hey, there!
 I am a Postdoctoral Fellow  at the [University of South Carolina](https://sc.edu/).
 I graduated from University of South Carolina (2021) with a PhD in Civil Engineering under the supervision of [Dr. Paul Ziehl](https://sc.edu/study/colleges_schools/engineering_and_computing/faculty-staff/ziehl_paul.php).
 Prior to joining the University of South Carolina, I received my Master's degree in Civil Engineering from [Stevens Institute of Technology](https://www.stevens.edu/) under the supervision of [Dr. Marcus Rutner](https://www.tuhh.de/mvb/institute/team/prof-dr-marcus-rutner-institutsleiter.html) and [Dr. Sohphia Hassiotis](https://www.stevens.edu/news/stevens-community-celebrates-and-remembers-professor-sophia-hassiotis).